 - Using a sharp knife or kitchen scissors, cut each phyllo into equal sized stripes about 6 – 7 cm (2 – 2 ½ inches) wide.

 - Place a teaspoonful of cheese filling on the top edge and fold into a triangle.
-Continue folding the triangle to the left, then to the right until the end of the phyllo stripe.
+Continue folding the triangle first in front, then to the left, then to the right until the end of the phyllo stripe.
 Keep them covered until the time of frying.

-- Note: Leftover phyllo must be wrapped and stored in the refrigerator.
+- Leftover phyllo must be wrapped and stored in the refrigerator.

 This and mare more Greek recipes are included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!
 Find more about my Cookbooks here.